Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 Create the kernel objects and initialize them.

 ##### 4. Run the Data Mover Kernel and FIR Chain Graph
-Start execution of the FIR Filter Graph and the datamover kernel.
+Start execution of the FIR filter graph and the datamover kernel.

 ##### 5. Wait for Data Mover Kernels to Complete
 Wait for the datamover kernel to complete.